Back Pain

 How can chiropractic help with back pain?

-Chiropractic treatment can provide relief for acute and chronic back pain symptoms for our patients in Berwick.
-These treatment techniques can include:
+Chiropractic treatment can provide effective relief for both acute and chronic back pain for our patients in Berwick.
+These treatment techniques may include:

-• Spinal manipulation (adjustment): gentle adjustment of restricted joints to reduce pain and improve overall joint alignment, flexibility and movement
+- Spinal manipulation (adjustment): precise, gentle adjustments to restricted joints to reduce pain, improve joint alignment, and restore flexibility and movement.

 Do you need help with Back Pain?